openframeworks/ofBook/chapters/network/chapter.md

 UDP or **User Datagram Protocol**, is a ~~non-connection datagram oriented, non error resistant protocol~~ protocol oriented towards single individual messages and can not easily recover from transmission errors **[t: rephrasing for easier understanding & to avoid negations]**.
 It is more or less the total opposite to TCP.
 We don't need to establish a connection, instead we just send messages to a specific address and port.
 As long as there is a process listening on that machine and that port it will receive the message.

-Datagram oriented means that whatever we send, that fits in the packet size supported by the network, by all the sub-networks in the path from one computer to another, will arrive in one piece on the other side.
-In openFrameworks, if we do:
+~~Datagram oriented means that whatever we send, that fits in the packet size supported by the network, by all the sub-networks in the path from one computer to another, will arrive in one piece on the other side.~~ The packet size supported by the networks along the transmission path is central to datagram oriented protocols like UDP.
+Each message has to be smaller (or equal) to the Maximum Transmission Unit of a connection/path in order to be passed on.
+If a packet is larger than the MTU it (theoretically) should be broken up, but since UDP (unlike TCP) has no information on packet order or (re-)assembly, the packet just gets dropped. **[t: rephrased & extended for better understanding]** In openFrameworks, if we do:

 ```cpp
 string message = "Hello world!! this is an openFrameworks network message";